 Alternative Shutdown (or Alternate Shutdown): The capability to safely shut down the reactor in the event of a fire using existing systems that have been rerouted, relocated, or modified.
 A distinction is made between shutdown outside the MCR that can be accomplished at a single location via a dedicated shutdown panel versus the need to travel to various locations around the plant to perform actions at various components themselves.
 The former typically gets credit in fire PRAs while the latter, if it does, suffers from higher human error probabilities than under non-fire conditions.
 See also: Remote Shutdown.
 (RG 1.189 (Reference 7))

-Cable: In the context of ire PRA, the term cable refers to assemblies designed to conduct electrical current.
+Cable: In the context of fire PRA, the term cable refers to assemblies designed to conduct electrical current.
 Hence, a cable is an assembly of one (single-conductor cable) or more (multi-conductor cable) insulated electrical conductors (generally copper or aluminum) that may or may not be surrounded by an outer jacket.
 (This definition excludes fiber-optic type cables.)
 (NUREG/CR-6850, Vol. 2 (Reference 8))

 Cable Failure: A condition whereby the affected (or failed) cable is no longer able to perform its intended function.
 (Reference 8)